Glasgow to Krakow

 Would I do it again?
 Absolutely.
 Two wonderful destinations in Poland, a country I had always wanted to visit; an excellent excuse to re-visit Dresden, a city I love; and one of my best-ever travel experiences across territories I had first become captivated with in my adolescent history lessons.
-Travelling by train gives an unique insight into its people and their country.
+Travelling through other countries by train gives an unique insight into people and cultures.
 One you certainly don’t get on Ryanair or Easyjet.

 As a well-travelled relative is fond of saying: “One airport concourse is much the same as another, whatever continent you happen to be in.”
 It’s not the same on a train.